Does a No Fault Accident Go on Your Record? Not Exactly

 Do Traffic Warrants Appear on Background Checks?

 A traffic warrant is an order for someone’s arrest as a result of failure to pay traffic fines or answer a court summons.
-People asking “Do traffic warrants appear on background checks?” need to know that traffic warrants do appear on driving records and thus background checks which investigate driving records.
+People asking “Are traffic warrants part of background check results?” need to know that traffic warrants do appear on driving records and thus background checks which investigate driving records.

 A traffic warrant resulting from a failure to answer a court summons of a misdemeanor traffic violation could potentially show up on a criminal record.
 It has been known to happen, though it technically shouldn’t.